 However, most people who get over the stigma and initial shock of an STD diagnosis discover that fear is not love.
 Beware of whom you enter into a relationship with; there are a lot of manipulative people out there who will intentionally infect a partner with STD just to keep them around.

 We know dating with an STD is not easy, but it is better than staying in a relationship with a partner who is physically and emotionally abusive.

-We run same-day STD testing — this means you can get your result on the same day if rapid test is available for the test you want to run.
+We run same day std testing in London - this means you can get your result on the same day if the rapid test is available for the test you want to run.
 Contact us or book an appointment by calling 02071830649.